Skip to Content

 • Removing Water from the Gas Tank

-In the event water infiltrates your lawnmower’s fuel system, it is crucial to act fast.
+If water infiltrates your lawnmower’s fuel system, it is crucial to act fast.
 First, ensure safety by disconnecting the spark plug.
-Then, proceed with removing the gas tank, fuel lines, and carburetor.
+Then, remove the gas tank, fuel lines, and carburetor.

 Drain the contaminated fuel and allow the gas tank to dry completely.
-As for the carburetor and fuel lines, clean the carburetor bowl and fuel lines thoroughly to ensure no residue of contamination remains.
+As for the carburetor and fuel lines, clean the carburetor bowl and fuel lines thoroughly to ensure no contamination residue remains.

 • Safe Disposal of Contaminated Fuel

 After draining the contaminated fuel, it is crucial to dispose of it safely.
 Never dump it down the drain or into the soil.
 This is hazardous and can harm the environment.
-A local hazardous waste disposal facility can help with the proper disposal of such waste.
+A local hazardous waste disposal facility can help properly dispose of such waste.

 • Refilling Gas Tank and Using Fuel Additive

-Post water removal from the gas tank, refilling should be done with fresh gasoline.
+After water removal from the gas tank, refilling should be done with fresh gasoline.
 A fuel additive that combats moisture is recommended.
-This acts as a final shield against any residual moisture that may still exist in the system.
+This is a final shield against any residual moisture that may still exist in the system.

 • Prevention is Key: Storage and Maintenance